Carlos Sainz

 Strengths: Decisions, awareness, confidence, racecraft

-Weaknesses: Lacks a tenth in qualifying compared to top rivals, massive and fragile ego
+Weaknesses: Lacks a tenth in qualifying compared to top rivals, fragile ego

 Strongest tracks: Texas, Monaco, Singapore